 The next natural method was to stay off my phone and avoid that light stimulation.

-In the beginning it wasn’t very effective because my mind would run wild.
-Thoughts would be racing through and my anxiety and stress levels would go way up which made my insomnia even worse.
+In the beginning, it wasn’t very effective because my mind would run wild.
+Thoughts would be racing through, and my anxiety and stress levels would go way up, which made it harder to fall asleep.

 To calm my thoughts, I moved on to breathing exercises.